Three stages. Three outcomes.

 Posture & radar

-Cross-framework posture view or risk radar—still on this site.
+Cross-framework posture view — still on this site, no account needed.

 Identify privacy exposure (Stage 1)